So, you wanna be rich and a successful entrepreneur? Great!

 Instead, the entrepreneur was determined to change the status quo by thinking creatively.
 (Traits 1, 2 and 3).

-Passion, being curious and lack of sleep and money led to the solution.
+Passion, curiosity, and lack of sleep and money led to the solution.
 (Traits 4, 8, 9 and 11).

 You already know this entrepreneur from Trait 6.